-- Lightweight aggregate concretes having dry densities greater than 90 lbs. per cubic foot may be acceptable under resilient flooring. - Concrete slabs with heavy static and/or dynamic loads should be designed with higher strengths and densities to support such loads. - Surface must be permanently dry, clean, smooth, free of all dust, and structurally sound. - Perform Bond testing to determine compatibility of adhesive to the substrate.
-Shaw 9050 primer can be utilized to promote adhesion. - Three internal relative humidity tests should be conducted for areas up to 1000 sq. ft.
+- 1. Lightweight aggregate concretes having dry densities greater than 90 lbs. per cubic foot may be acceptable under resilient flooring. - 2.
+Concrete slabs with heavy static and/or dynamic loads should be designed with higher strengths and densities to support such loads. - 3.
+Surface must be permanently dry, clean, smooth, free of all dust, and structurally sound. - 4.
+Perform Bond testing to determine compatibility of adhesive to the substrate.
+Shaw 9050 primer (or equivalent / comparable product) can be utilized to promote adhesion. - 5.
+Three internal relative humidity tests should be conducted for areas up to 1000 sq. ft.
 One additional test, for each additional 1000 sq. ft.